DeepaliJaiswar/TSF_Testing-Automated-/README.md

 # TSF_Testing-Automated-

-I used Python and selenium for writing test cases and Pycharm to create this Project and I'm thrilled to share it with you all.
+I used Python and Selenium for writing test cases and Pycharm to create this Project

 📺 Full Video on YouTube: https://youtu.be/o7NqxVJehY0